SEE-GEO/roa/README.md

 ### 4.1.
 How the public dataset is produced

 We use the [Apptainer container](https://apptainer.org/docs/admin/main/installation.html) we uploaded to [this Zenodo record](https://doi.org/10.5281/zenodo.17193911).
+The `roa` library in the container can be updated as necessary.

 With